talezion/COR_Design_Pattern_Swift/README.md

 ```

-Once we set a hadnler type, we can go ahead and create a `Handler`.
+Once we set a hadnler type, we can go ahead and create the `Handler`.

     3. Creat a of Handler